k98kurz/bookchain/readme.md

-@TODO

-Separate locking scripts for each entry type (credit and debit) per Account.

-# scriptcounting
+# BookChain

-Double-entry accounting system with cryptographic audit trail and optional cryptographic transaction verification.
+BookChain is an accounting library that provides a cryptographic audit trail of every identity, ledger, account, transaction, and entry to ensure data integrity.
+It also uses the tapescript package to ensure account security and reject invalid transactions if controls are configured on the involved accounts.
+Included are tools for establishing correspondent credit relations as well as accomplishing basic bookkeeping tasks.

 ## Status

-- [ ] Base classes
+- [x] Base classes
-- [ ] Accounting rules
+- [x] Accounting rules
-- [ ] Tests
+- [x] Tests
 - [ ] Documentation

 ## Overview